Show All Answers

 Yes, you may be able to, but please note:

 It is the responsibility of the property owner to ensure that the wall or structure is entirely located outside of any utility right-of-ways or easements that may be registered on the property.

-The design of the wall must be completed by a professional structural and/or geotechnical engineer and submitted to the Town of Cochrane Civil Land Development for approval prior to the start of construction.
+The design of the wall must be completed by a professional structural and/or geotechnical engineer and submitted with a building permit application to the Town of Cochrane for approval prior to the start of construction.

 A lot grading certificate is confirmation that a building lot conforms to Town of Cochrane design grade specifications.
 You must ensure your lot grading is approved before you begin any landscaping.

 Upon completion of house construction the home builder is required to grade the lot as per the approved building grade plan design grades (these grades would have been approved at the subdivision stage).

 The developer of a new subdivision installs the infrastructure necessary to service the area: water mains, hydrants, sanitary and storm sewer infrastructure, roads, sidewalks, pathways, park areas, storm ponds, lift and booster stations, reservoirs, sound attenuation walls, drainage swales and so on.
 Once these have been installed, Town of Cochrane Civil Land Development signs a Construction Completion Certificate (CCC), accepting that they have been completed in accordance with the proposed design.
 A signed CCC is the beginning of a maintenance period where the developer is still responsible for any work or maintenance associated with the infrastructure.
 The maintenance period can be one to three years, depending on the utility.
 When the maintenance period expires, the Town performs a final inspection.
 If the infrastructure is in acceptable condition, a Final Acceptance Certificate (FAC) is issued to the developer, relieving the developer of all maintenance obligations.
 Once an FAC is issued, the Town accepts ownership.

 Visit Permits and Inspections for application forms and explanation of the process.